Dellwood

 About Druid Hills & Olmsted Linear Park

-In 1890, Frederick Law Olmsted, Sr. traveled by train, streetcar and then horseback from Asheville, where he was working on Biltmore, to Atlanta, where he would design the “ideal residential suburb” for developer Joel Hurt who had amassed 1,400 acres of woodland and scrub farmland.
+In 1890, Frederick Law Olmsted traveled by train, streetcar and then horseback from Asheville, where he was working on Biltmore, to Atlanta.
+There, he would design the “ideal residential suburb” for developer Joel Hurt, who had amassed 1,400 acres of woodland and scrub farmland.
+Three years later Olmsted and his son, John Charles, created a preliminary plan.

 Olmsted’s plan envisioned a residential community of spacious lots along curvilinear streets, with a linear park and parkway as the centerpiece of the design.
-The Olmsted Brothers continued the project after the senior Olmsted’s retirement and drew up a planting plan for the park as well as the final 1905 graphic plan.
+In addition to two lakes and 6 parks, one of the property’s main features was the two-mile long Ponce de Leon Avenue.
+The linear parkway included a 40-foot-wide carriageway and trolley-track connecting the development to the city.
+Olmsted Brothers continued the project after the senior Olmsted’s retirement and drew up a planting plan for the park as well as the final 1905 graphic plan.

 The years after World War II brought changes that threatened the integrity of the Olmsted plan.
 The greatest threat was a proposed roadway that engulfed the neighborhood in a decade-long fight marked by protests, arrests and court cases.

-The National Association for Olmsted Parks – along with the Druid Hills Civic Association and the National Trust for Historic Preservation—opposed the road in a long but ultimately successful campaign.
+The Olmsted Network (formerly the National Association of Olmsted Parks) joined with the Druid Hills Civic Association and the National Trust for Historic Preservation to oppose the road in a long but ultimately successful campaign.
 A master plan for the linear park was completed and the Olmsted Linear Park Alliance emerged from that plan as the park conservancy.

 Today, Olmsted Linear Park Alliance and the Druid Hills Civic Association continue as stewards of Druid Hills and its linear park.
 The residential community and its linear park are listed on the National Register of Historic Places (1975) and have local protection as designated historic districts.